-Every European city has must-see attractions that make it a travel destination.
+Travellers to Europe are in for a treat!
+It is home to cities that boast beauty, culture and must-see attractions.
 Florence is no different.
 See our top ten Florentine attractions for your next Italian holiday, as suggested by Tiziana, our expert local guide in Florence, Tuscany.
 Ready to get inspired for an Italian adventure?
+Prego, let’s go!

 The Centro Storico is the historical area between the Duomo and Piazza della Signoria.
-If you love exploring Florence on foot, this is the place to be.
-The area is home to many of Florence’s main attractions.
-Look out for the Pantheon, an art collection at the Piazza Navona.
-If you like looking at art and doing so for free, you can plan a day of church hopping on your holiday around the Centro Storico.
+If you love the idea of exploring Florence on foot, this is the place to be.
+The area is home to many of Florence’s main attractions including the Duomo, the Santa Croce and the Uffizi Gallery where you can see incredible Renaissance artworks.

 The Piazza della Repubblica is one of the main squares in Florence.
-It is home to the the column, which carries the statue of Abbondanza (Abundance).
-This column marks the exact center of the city since Roman times.
+It is home to the Column of Abundance which carries the statue of Abbondanza (Abundance) on top of it.
+This column marks the exact centre of the city since Roman times.
 The area has been renovated a few times since the Middle Ages.
 It is a great spot to do souvenir shopping and view some street shows.
 You can watch the shows after sunset from the terrace of one of the cafes that line the square.

 Did you know?
 The historical centre of Florence is a UNESCO World Heritage Site.

 Piazza della Signoria is an L-shaped square in front of Piazza Vecchio.
-This area is an important backdrop to many historical moments since the 14th century.
+This area has been an important backdrop to many historical moments since the 14th century.
 You’ll see many political sculptures such as Bandinelli’s Hercules and Cacus (1534), Nettuno (1575) and Giambologna’s statue of Duke Cosimo I (1595).

 The Palazzo Vecchio is also Florence’s historic city hall.
-It was built on the ruins of a theatre from the times or Roman Empire!
-You could easily spend an entire day here!
+It was built on the ruins of a theatre from the times of the Roman Empire!
+You could easily spend an entire day exploring the area.

 The famous ‘Old Bridge’ is located right in the centre of Florence.
 The current bridge has stood here since 1350 and is one of the city’s best-loved icons.
 It’s also the fifth structure built since the time of the Ancient Romans.
 Today the bridge is known for the jewellery shops and goldsmiths.
 They line both sides of the bridge as well as the Vasari Corridor.
 The corridor was built to allow the Medici family passage between the Palazzo Pitti and the Palazzo Vecchio.

 Did you know?
 The 46 shops on the bridge used to be rented out by the government to cover their building costs.
-Many shops went to Butchers and was changed when it became too smelly and impacted the area’s scenery.
+Many shops went to Butchers however this was changed when it became too smelly and impacted the area’s scenery.

 The Santa Maria Novella Church is a sight to behold!
 It is one of the most important Gothic churches in the entire Tuscan region.
 It houses works of art, which includes Masaccio’s Trinità, Ghirlandaio’s Tornabuoni Chapel – the main chapel in the church.